Jesse Moss (filmmaker): Film career

 Moss' first feature-length documentary was Con Man (2002), which explores the life of James Arthur Hogue, a thief and skilled imposter who fabricated a series of fictional identities for himself and successfully conned his way into Princeton University.
 Moss was director and producer.
 Hogue was Moss' upperclassman at Palo Alto High School in 1985 when he posed as a student.
 The film was later picked up by HBO and was screened as part of Cinemax's Reel Life series in 2002.

 In 2004, Moss made Speedo: A Demolition Derby Love Story, which he wrote, produced and directed.
 Speedo follows the promising racing career and troubled family life of Ed "Speedo" Jager, one of the nation's top demolition derby drivers.
 Speedo made its world premiere at the 2003 South by Southwest festival.
 It won the "Grand Jury Prize for Best Documentary Feature" at the inaugural Independent Film Festival Boston in May 2003.
-Th film was later picked up by POV on PBS.
+The film was later picked up by POV on PBS.

 Moss' next feature documentary, Full Battle Rattle (2008), was co-directed with filmmaker Tony Gerber.
 It is about the simulation in the fictional Iraqi town of Medina Wasl that the US Army built in the Mojave Desert, which it uses to help train its army units before they deploy to Iraq.
 The pair were granted permission to live inside the simulation for the duration of a three-week training rotation.
 Moss and Gerber filmed on both sides of the "war": Gerber lived with the Army Brigade in training and Moss lived in Medina Wasl.
 Full Battle Rattle made its world premiere at the 2008 Berlin International Film Festival.

 Moss is best known for his 2014 film The Overnighters, which Eric Kohn of Indiewire called "one of the most remarkable examples of layered non-fiction storytelling to come along in some time" and the Los Angeles Times called "Exceptional…a film of disquieting moral complexity."

 The Overnighters follows the story of Pastor Jay Reinke, a Lutheran minister in Williston, North Dakota, where the oil boom has attracted desperate men looking for work while also causing a severe housing shortage in the area.
 Reinke opens his church to the men, undermining his place in the eyes of several members his congregation.

 The Overnighters was shortlisted for Best Documentary Feature at the Oscars and was named best documentary of 2014 by Indiewires "The Playlist", Paste and Toronto Film Critics Association.

 As of Spring 2015, Moss is currently working on Reality Party, a new short film about a group of Southern California teenagers who throw a "fake" party, according to Moss' website.

 Alongside Amanda McBaine, Moss co-directed the political, coming-of-age documentary Boys State (2020).
 It won the Grand Jury Prize in the U.S Documentary Competition at the 2020 Sundance Film Festival.
 It was reportedly acquired by A24 and Apple for a record $12 million.